Our Investment Strategy

 Behavioral Economics - We strive to instill positive behavioral heuristics within our clients.
 The goal is to stay invested during the long-term, whether the market is bullish or bearish.
 This is achieved by 1. implementing our Risk Contribution Method, 2. training our clients to keep a long-term view, and by 3. keeping an open line of communication with our clients.
 We aim to be as transparent and communicative as possible with our clients, which we believe produces success.

-The Three Bull Oak Investment Strategies
+The Five Bull Oak Investment Strategies

 The firm's investment strategy was created by Ryan Hughes, UCLA finance professors, and top industry professionals.
 It was created while Ryan engaged in a graduate research project while studying quantitative finance at the UCLA Anderson School of Management.
 The goal was to build an investment strategy that combined empirically-proven strategies used by some of the most successful investors.